-- 1. Automatic vertical airflow direction can be set using remote control; the vane swings up and down within the angles as stated above.
+- Automatic vertical airflow direction can be set using remote control; the vane swings up and down within the angles as stated above.
 For heating mode operation, the angle of the vane depends on the indoor heat exchanger temperature as Figure 1 below.
-When the air conditioner is stopped using remote control, the vane will shift to close position. - 2.
-Manual vertical airflow direction can be set using remote control; the angles of the vane are as stated above and the positions of the vane are as Figure 2 below.
+It does not swing during fan motor stop.
+When the air conditioner is stopped using remote control, the vane will shift to close position. - 2 Manual vertical airflow direction can be set using remote control; the angles of the vane are as stated above and the positions of the vane are as Figure 2 below.
 When the air conditioner is stopped using remote control, the vane will shift to close position.